We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 Reasons to avoid

-The ghd Unplugged joins the wave of cordless stylers that has hit the market in recent years, including the Dyson Corrale Hair Straightener and Babyliss 9000 Cordless Hair Straightener, and it brings plenty of useful features to the party.
-At first, we thought it had a slightly chunky appearance, but this styler is actually extremely lightweight considering that it packs in a battery.
-Weighing in at 35% less than the Platinum+, and measuring just under nine inches across, it did feel noticeably compact and was easy to manoeuvre when we put it to the test.
+The ghd Unplugged joins the recent wave of cordless stylers, including the Dyson Corrale Hair Straightener and Babyliss 9000 Cordless Hair Straightener, bringing plenty of useful features to the party.
+At first we thought it looked kind of chunky, but it's actually very lightweight to hold, especially considering it contains a battery.
+Weighing in at 35% less than the Platinum+ and measuring just shy of nine inches across, it did feel noticeably compact and was easy to manoeuvre when we put it to the test.
 It still features the standard ghd specs, too, such as dual-zone heaters and ceramic plates, as well as the smooth styling experience we’d expect.

-Now, about that battery life.
-A full charge lasted us 20 minutes – which takes about two hours to power up.
-If you have fine hair like our tester, this is probably sufficient, but if you have thick and/or curly hair, or lots of it, or both, you'd probably use Unplugged as a topping-up tool rather than for a full styling session.
-That said, this tool does make charging easy thanks to its USB port, which we could easily plug into our laptop – and could use to charge in the car too – to give it a boost.
-Overall, it's a great pick for travel and touch-ups.
+Now, about the battery life.
+A full charge lasted us 20 minutes, taking about two hours to charge.
+If you have fine hair, like our tester, that isn't too long or curly, this should do.
+But if you have thick hair, curly hair, lots of it or all of the above, you'd probably use Unplugged as a "top-up" tool rather than a full styler.
+Charging it is easy, however, thanks to the USB port, which we could easily plug into our laptop to give it a boost.
+It can also be charged in a car – though do note it can't be used while charging.
+Overall, though, it's a great pick for travel and touch-ups.

-The ghd Unplugged is naturally a favorite with professional stylists, thanks to how easy it makes styling on the go.
-“Ghd Unplugged offers a new level of flexibility and creativity for styling " says Manuele Mameli, hair stylist to mega-influencer Chiara Ferragni.
+The Unplugged is naturally a favourite with professional hairstylists, thanks the ease of on-the-go styling.
+“Ghd Unplugged offers a new level of flexibility and creativity for styling " says Manuele Mameli, hairstylist to mega-influencer Chiara Ferragni.
 "Whether it’s styling touch-ups at a photo shoot or a quick style transformation in the back of a taxi during long days at fashion week, Unplugged is my sleek-styling essential.”

 The best ghd straightener for curling and waving hair